tokenika/eosfactory/UsingEOSFactoryWithExistingProject.md

 # Using EOSFactory With an Existing EOS Smart-Contract Project

-The purpose of this tutorial is to demonstrate how to apply EOSFactory to an existing EOS smart-contract project with arbitrary folder structure.
+The purpose of this tutorial is to demonstrate how to apply EOSFactory to an existing EOS smart-contract project with an arbitrary folder structure.

 ## Assumptions